Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Scoped values

-Prepare to disable dynamic agent loading
+Prepare to disallow the dynamic loading of agents

 Key encapsulation mechanism API